 - Data management

-- Case definition
+- Case defintion

 - Laboratory testing

-- Case investigation
+- Case management

 - Contact management